NethermindEth/Forta-Agents/Flexa-Agents/large-deposit-withdrawal/README.md

 ## Description

-This agent detects deposits and withdrawals in Flexa staking contract with an amount that exceeds 1M USD.
+This agent detects deposits and withdrawals to the Flexa staking contract with an amount that exceeds 1M USD.

-> Amp token price is obtained using Chainlink data feeds.
+> AMP token price is obtained using Chainlink data feeds.

 ## Supported Chains